Mirza Salman Jaberi: Under Mohammad Khodabanda

 When Khodabanda ascended the throne, he confirmed Mirza Salman as the grand vizier.
-Mirza Salman, who was aware of what was happening in the changing circumstances, was shortly was deserted by Pari Khan Khanum, who became the practical ruler of the country.
+Mirza Salman, who was aware of what was happening in the changing circumstances, was shortly deserted by Pari Khan Khanum, who became the practical ruler of Safavid Iran.
 She was, however, murdered the following month at the instigation of Khodabanda's Mazandarani wife, Khayr al-Nisa Begum, who was better known by her title of Mahd-e Olya.

-Mirza Salman became a close ally of Mahd-e Olya, who became the de facto of the country.
+Mirza Salman became a close ally of Mahd-e Olya, who became the de facto ruler of the country.
 One of her primary intents was to have her favourite son, Hamzeh Mirza, ascend the throne in the future.
 Mirza Salman, who was aware of this, sought to gain more influence and authority by giving his daughter in marriage to Hamzeh Mirza.
 Furthermore, in August 1580, he managed to have Hamzeh Mirza's vizier Hossein Beg Shamlu dismissed and took over the office himself.
-He later appointed his son Mirza Abdallah Jaberi as the latters vizier.
+He later appointed his son Mirza Abdallah Jaberi as the latter's vizier.

 The shah relied increasingly on Mirza Salman who positioned himself as a "lord of the sword and the pen".
 This was further manifested in 1581, when he acted as a principal architect of a critical diplomatic arrangement, wherein the Georgian rulers—Simon I of Kartli and Alexander II of Kakheti—resumed their allegiance to the shah, undermining the Ottoman position in this part of the Caucasus region.
 Mirza Salman's authority and influence continued to grow, which in turn made the antagonism of the Qizilbash towards him increase.
 Mirza Salman was not fond of the Qizilbash either, whom he deemed "thorns in the rose-garden of his felicity".
 He treated them in an unfavourable fashion, and considered how possibly could deprive them of their power.
 Mirza Salman's foreign policy in Khorasan (references such as Kholasat al-tawariko and Noqawat al-athar highlights his curb over the Qizilbash chieftains) played a major role in start of the plot against him organized by the qurchi-bashi (head of the royal bodyguard) Qoli Beg Afshar, the mohrdar (seal holder), Shahrokh Khan Zu'l-Qadar, and Mohammad Khan Torkman.